wuseal/JsonToKotlinClass/README.md

 ![alt text](https://plugins.jetbrains.com/files/9960/screenshot_18029.png)

 ### Usage
-* Search 'JsonToKotlinClass' in Intellij Idea Plugin Repositroy Or AndroidStudio Plugin Repository And Install it.</br>
+* Search 'JsonToKotlinClass' in Intellij Idea Plugin Repository Or AndroidStudio Plugin Repository And Install it.</br>
     File --> Settings --> Plugins --> Browse Repositories -->Search JsonToKotlinClass
 * Restart your Develop tools
 * Press shortcut key `ALT` + `K` for Windows or `Option` + `K` for Mac Or right click on package -> `New`->`Kotlin data clas file from JSON`　And Then you will know how to use